-he or she has experienced bullying or believes that another student has Student Report experienced bullying should immediately report the alleged acts to a teacher, school counselor, principal, or other District employee.
-The
+To obtain assistance and intervention, any student who believes that he or she has experienced bullying or believes that another alleged acts to a teacher, school counselor, principal, or other District employee.
+The Superintendent shall develop procedures allowing a student to anonymously report an alleged incident of bullying.